TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/keywords.rst.txt

 **ALPHA [real]**  Sets the value of the alpha angle of a crystal unit cell, i.e., the angle between the b-axis and c-axis of a unit cell, or, equivalently, the angle between the Y-axis and Z-axis of a periodic box.
 The default value in the absence of the ALPHA keyword is 90 degrees.

 **ANGANG [1 integer & 3 reals]**  Provides the values for a single angle-angle cross term potential parameter.
+The integer modifier is the atom class of the central atom in the coupled angles.
+The real number modifiers give the force constant values for individual angles with 0, 1 or 2 terminal hydrogen atoms, respectively.
+The default units for the force constant are kcal/mole/radian^2, but this can be controlled via the ANGANGUNIT keyword.

 **ANGANGTERM [NONE/ONLY]**  Controls use of the angle-angle cross term potential energy.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.